Social System Inference from Noisy Observations: Preliminaries

-We note the individual-individual influence weights $w_{ij}$s are cognition or knowledge trust based and thus fixed over time, since the cognitive factors that can influence trust decisions are founded on a deeper knowledge of the other person and the stability of the other's behavior across time and contexts \cite{borum2010science}. \item The state-dependent influence weight $c_{id}( {x_i}( k))$ models ``confirmation bias" as
+We note the individual-individual influence weights $w_{ij}$s are cognition- or knowledge-trust based and thus fixed over time, since the cognitive factors that can influence trust decisions are founded on a deeper knowledge of the other person and the stability of the other's behavior across time and contexts, which tends to vary little over a long period of time \cite{borum2010science}. \item The state-dependent influence weight $c( {{x_i}(k),h_{d}(k)})$ models symmetric ``confirmation bias" as

 We note that function \eqref{eq: sdw1} can also model homophily \cite{mas2014cultural, duggins2014psychologically}.
-It is used in this paper to describe the symmetric confirmation bias, whose motivations are: 1) both polarization and homogeneity are the results of the conjugate effect of confirmation bias and social influence \cite{del2017modeling,del2016spreading}, 2) confirmation bias happens when a person gives more weight to evidence that confirms their beliefs and undervalues evidence that could disprove it \cite{CCBB}. \item The state-dependent influence weight $n_{id}( {x_i}(k))$ models ``negativity bias" as
+It is used in this paper to describe the symmetric confirmation bias, whose motivations are: 1) both polarization and homogeneity are the results of the conjugate effect of confirmation bias and social influence \cite{del2017modeling,del2016spreading}, 2) confirmation bias happens when a person gives more weight to evidence that confirms their beliefs and undervalues evidence that could disprove it \cite{CCBB}. \item The state-dependent influence weight $n( {{\bar{x}_i}(k),h_{d}(k)})$ models ``novelty bias" as

 where ${{\bar x}_i}( k )$ denotes individual $\mathrm{v}_{i}$'s sensed expectation from her neighbors, defined as the mean of her neighbors' opinions, i.e.